Ahmed0shokry/shopping-api/readme.md

     }

-8-for testing, be sure first you pushed the fake data then run:
+8- for testing, be sure first you change "ENV" key in .env to "test" , then  you pushed the fake data, last thing you run:

     -npm run test